ngscheurich/system/README.md

 ### Shell

 The packages specified here work to provide a rich, productive experience on the command-line.
 Namely, [tmux] and [direnv] are critical to my workflow.
-This module also specifies [fzf] and modern replacements for many standard Unix programs, e.g. [bat], [exa], [fd], [ripgrep].
+This module also specifies [fzf] and modern replacements for many common Unix commands: [bat], [exa], [fd], and [ripgrep].

 ### Vim